Why Social Engineering Is the Master of All Attacks?

 - Spear Phishing – It is a more focused version of phishing.
 The attacker uses your details like the names of your known to gain your confidence and scam you with a more convincing message.

-- Tailgating – This form is more of a physical action, where the attacker follows authorized users in a secured area, like swiping an identification card.
-This practice of social engineering is common in businesses that require keycard authorization.
+- Tailgating –Using this type of social engineering, the attacker follows authorized users in a secured area, such as swiping an identification card.

 - Piggybacking – The hacker here poses as an employee and requests the authorized employee to enter the secured area along with him by giving excuses like forgetting his smart badge etc.